 Working hypothesis

-The current research seeks to build a theoretical model by developing a deeper understanding of the phenomena and identifying emerging patterns and relationships that may not be fully captured through hypothesis-driven research.
-Therefore, research questions provide the flexibility needed for discovery and theory generation.
+The current research seeks to construct a theoretical model by developing a deeper understanding of the phenomena and identifying emerging patterns and relationships that may not be fully captured through hypothesis-driven research.
+Therefore, research questions have instead been formulated to provide the flexibility needed for discovery and theory generation.
 This approach allows for the open-ended exploration of underlying psychological themes without the constraints of testing predefined assumptions.
-Accordingly, the broader research question of the proposed research is as follows:
+Accordingly, the overarching research question of the proposed research is as follows:

 How do patients perceive, make sense of, experience, and react to using AI for health purposes?

-The research sub-questions derived from the broader question are as follows:
+The research sub-questions derived from this overarching question are as follows:

 What are the key underlying psychological themes involved in patient perceptions of health-related AI?